 Now that you’re convinced inserting links in your Stories post is the way to go, how do you actually add them?
 What steps should you take?

-Remember that in order to use this feature, your Instagram account must be a business account and have over 10k followers.
+Remember that in order to use this feature, your Instagram account must be a business profile and have over 10,000 followers.